History of Jakarta: Expulsion of the Dutch and population boom

 Expulsion of the Dutch caused tremendous social change in Jakarta.
 In the middle of 1952, 48,280 foreigners (excluding Chinese) were living in Jakarta, of which 90.2% were Dutch.
 By the end of 1950s, only a few hundred of the Dutch stayed in Jakarta.
 The 1960s was regarded as a decade when foreigners were no longer a common sight on the streets of Jakarta.

 The departure of the Dutch also caused a massive migration of the rural population into Jakarta, in response to a perception that the city was the place for economic opportunities.
 The kampung areas in Jakarta swelled as a result.
 There were house shortages, as well the lack of schools, medical services, water and electricity.
 In 1951 and 1952, 25 hectares of land was opened for housing at Grogol, 25 hectares at Tanah Tinggi (just south of Kemayoran Airport) and 25 hectares at Pejompongan.
 Another 15 hectares at Pejompongan were set for a water purification plant.
 The 730 hectare satellite city of Kebayoran Baru, which was conceived by the Dutch in the 1930s, remained the most important housing development in Jakarta in the 1950s.

 Infrastructure

 Jakarta's tram system, which began in 1869 as horse-drawn trams, and would be developed up until the electric trams from 1899, would face competition with buses and faces financial issues.
-President Sukarno didn't believe trams was an effective system for Jakarta, and so gradually he began to stop the operation of the trams.
+President Sukarno did not believe trams was an effective system for Jakarta, and so gradually he began to stop the operation of the trams.
 By April 1960, tramlines only operated from Senen and Kramat to Jatinegara.
 By 1962, the tramway disappeared from Jakarta.

 The 1950s was known as the decade where the informal becak can be found extensively in Jakarta.
 Introduced to Jakarta in the 1930s, the number of becak soared in late 1940s, which occurred at the same time with the wave of immigration into Jakarta to find employment.
 31,000 becaks were registered in 1953.